Hudson Technologies – Consenus Indicates Potential 38.6% Upside

 Hudson Technologies with ticker code (HDSN) have now 2 analysts in total covering the stock.
 The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 1.5 and 0.8 with a mean TP of 1.15.
-With the stocks previous close at 0.83 this indicates there is a potential upside of 38.6%.
-The 50 day moving average now sits at 0.74 and the 200 day moving average is 0.73.
-The company has a market cap of $36m.
-Find out more information at: http://www.hudsontech.com
+The target price ranges between 1.5 and 0.8 calculating the mean target price we have 1.15.
+Now with the previous closing price of 0.83 this now indicates there is a potential upside of 38.6%.
+The day 50 moving average is 0.74 while the 200 day moving average is 0.74.
+The company has a market capitalisation of $36m.
+Company Website: http://www.hudsontech.com

 Hudson Technologies a refrigerant services company, provides solutions to recurring problems within the refrigeration industry primarily in the United States.
 The company’s products and services include refrigerant and industrial gas sales; refrigerant management services consisting primarily of reclamation of refrigerants, re-usable cylinder refurbishment, and hydrostatic testing services; and RefrigerantSide services comprising system decontamination to remove moisture, oils, and other contaminants.
 It also offers SmartEnergy OPS service, a web-based real time continuous monitoring service; and Chiller Chemistry and Chill Smart services.
 In addition, the company participates in the generation of carbon offset projects.
 It serves commercial, industrial, and governmental customers, as well as refrigerant wholesalers, distributors, contractors, and refrigeration equipment manufacturers.
 Hudson Technologies was founded in 1991 and is headquartered in Pearl River, New York.